YoruZeta/crawler/README.md

 Please copy ".env.example" and name the new file like ".env"

 This program requires of docker-compose to run.
-If you need to install dockergo to [docker](https://www.docker.com/).
+If you need to install docker go to [docker](https://www.docker.com/).

 When you have docker, only run in to your project directory: